DKFN/bunnycdn-cli/index.md

+# BunnyCDN CLI

+An unofficial cli for BunnyCDN provider

+## Getting started

 Sorry, the documentation is still work in progress like the projet.

 I suggest you to open the README if you want to try it